metomic/blog/_posts/2019-05-21-what-is-a-data-trust.md

 ---

-*Anouk Ruhaak is a journalist and engineer who has written extensively about data governance .
-She's lead consultant for the [Open Data Institute](https://theodi.org/).
+*Anouk Ruhaak is a journalist and engineer who has written extensively about data governance.
+She worked as lead consultant for the [Open Data Institute](https://theodi.org/).
 [Go here](http://www.datacritique.com/) to read about her current workings with data trusts and also [follow her on twitter](https://twitter.com/AnoukRuhaak) if you want.*

 *Georgia Iacovou is the lead content writer at Metomic.
 She actually does check her email so use georgia@metomic.io to say hello* 🙋🏻‍♀️